 Barcelona's strong governance and management are reflected in its prudent budgetary practices, such as over-budgeting for current spending and under-budgeting for current revenue, thereby generating large operating balances.
-We regard the quality of Barcelona's internal controls and financial planning as very high.
-Barcelona also takes a conservative approach to debt and investment management, which limits its exposure to market risk.
+We consider the quality of Barcelona's internal controls and financial planning very high.
+Barcelona also follows a conservative approach to debt and investment management, which limits its exposure to market risk.
 Comprehensive financial reporting supports fiscal and debt management.
+All these elements justify a G-1 Governance score in its ESG credit impact score.

-Strong financial performance
+Strong financial performance continued during the pandemic

-Despite the disruption caused by the pandemic, Barcelona maintained a good budgetary performance in 2020.
-According to 2020 results, the city's gross operating balance (GOB) was €404 million, equivalent to 14.8% of its operating revenue, slightly below the €406 million, or 15.4% of operating revenue, in 2019.
-This slight deterioration mainly reflects a 4.4% increase in operating expenditure, while the operating revenue increased 3.6%.
-The rise in expenditure was driven by a 6.7% increase in transfers to the city's public entities and a 2.3% increase in personnel costs, mainly for new staff (police and firemen).
-The city's positive GOB, together with a 44% decrease in capital revenue and a 9% increase in capital spending, resulted in a financing surplus of €109 million, or 4% of operating revenue, unchanged from the 2019 level.
+Despite the disruption caused by the pandemic, Barcelona maintained a good budgetary performance in 2020 and 2021.
+According to 2021 results, the city's GOB was €530 million, equivalent to 18.4% of its operating revenue, above the €404 million, or 14.8% of operating revenue, in 2020.
+This improvement mainly reflects a 5% increase in operating revenue, while the operating expenditure remained stable.
+The rise in revenue was driven by a 3.5% increase in tax revenue and 4% increase in transfers received from the central government to compensate the impact of the pandemic on the city's economy and from the Generalitat de Catalunya for social expenditure agreed with the city.
+The city's positive GOB, together with its capital revenue, was sufficient to compensate a 58% increase in capital spending (€529 million versus €336 million in 2020), and resulted in a financing surplus of €52 million; however, it was much lower than the €109 million in 2020.
+The increase in capital spending was the result of a political decision to increase investments to tackle the social emergency that arose from the pandemic and drive the city's economic recovery.

-To ease the strain on the regional and local economies, the Spanish government suspended fiscal rules for the whole of the public sector in 2020 and 2021.
+To ease the strain on the regional and local economies, the Spanish government suspended fiscal rules for the whole of the public sector since 2020.
 However, Barcelona continues to follow its "Plan de Actuación Municipal".
-The plan aims to generate operating surpluses of more than 15% of operating revenue, limit debt to below 60% of operating revenue and ensure payments to suppliers within 30 days (22 days on average in 2020 versus 27 days in 2019).
+The plan aims to generate operating surpluses of more than 15% of operating revenue, limit debt to below 60% of operating revenue and ensure payments to suppliers within 30 days (20.6 days on average in 2021, 16.6 days of accumulated average in May 2022).

 This publication does not announce a credit rating action.
-For any credit ratings referenced in this publication, please see the ratings tab on the issuer/entity page on www.moodys.com for the most updated credit rating action information and rating history.
+For any credit ratings referenced in this publication, please see the issuer/deal page on https://ratings.moodys.com for the most updated credit rating action information and rating history.